Jaime-Linares/AlgoritmosGeneticos-ProblemaRegresion/README.md

 This is a way to solve a regression problem by applying genetic algorithms.

-You have more information in the document "Enunciado.pdf"
+The proposal is found in the document "Enunciado.pdf" and the report is found both in the document "Memoria.pdf" and in LaTeX format in "Memoria_formato_LaTeX.zip", all in the docs folder.